-- Plan on it taking up to two weeks to receive your transcripts back.
+- Make sure to give a two-week notice on all transcripts.
 If it is during a busy time of the year (beginning or end of traditional school year), it could take longer.
-You can pay a "rush fee" to have your transcript returned to you in less than two weeks.
+You can pay a "rush fee" to have your transcript moved to the top of the pile.

 - Transcripts will only be provided for grades earned while at Everest Academy.
 We will not generate a transcript for you reflecting grades earned at another school.

 - Please note that there is no guarantee that the school you are entering will accept your homeschooling transcript.
 Please note that there is no regulation on what a public/private school may require from a homeschooler enrolling in their school.
 They may/may not accept a homeschooling transcript and may require testing, work samples, etc.

 Sunaura Taylor is an artist, writer and activist for animals and the disabled.
 She taught herself to paint while being unschooled by her artist mother and musician father in Athens, GA.
 Taylor has arthrogryposis multiplex congenita, a rare congenital joint disorder that prevents her from using her legs or arms, and believes the disease was caused by the toxic effect of contaminated waste illegally dumped by the U.S. Military near her birthplace in Tucson, AZ.
 Using her mouth, Taylor paints extraordinarily vivid and moving portraits of her subjects, primarily people with disabilities and animals, intending to raise philosophical and political issues surrounding disability/normalcy, personal identity and animal ethics.
 She appears in the film Examined Life, by her sister Astra Taylor, discussing disability issues with the well known American philosopher Judith Butler.
 Taylor has won several awards for her work, including the Joan Mitchell Foundation award in 2008, and was featured on NPR’s All Things Considered.